specklesystems/speckle-docs/automate/create-function.md

    ![authorise github](./img/authorise-github.png)

    ::: tip 💡 **Authorized OAuth Apps**
    Speckle Automate will appear under your GitHub account's Authorized OAuth Apps.
-Access can be revoked at any time but will be necessary to publish new functions.
+Access can be revoked at any time, but it is necessary to publish new functions.
    ![authorised applications](./img/authorised-applications.png)
    :::